 In the event that a student does not complete all requirements within the seven-year time limit (excluding approved leaves of absence), he or she must enroll in and complete 18 credits per year.
-This must consist of at least 3 credits of course work (including independent study) and, if a Dissertation is incomplete, 3 credits of Dissertation supervision each Fall and Winter semester.
-The additional 6 credits may be taken during the Summer, either 3 credits of course work and 3 credits of supervision, or 6 credits of course work; alternatively, these 6 credits may be taken as an additional 3 credits of course work during both Fall and Winter semesters.
+This must consist of at least 3 credits of course work (including independent study) and, if a Dissertation is incomplete, 3 credits of Dissertation supervision each fall and winter semester.
+The additional 6 credits may be taken during the summer, either 3 credits of course work and 3 credits of supervision, or 6 credits of course work; alternatively, these 6 credits may be taken as an additional 3 credits of course work during both fall and winter semesters.

 Failure to Register/Withdrawal.
 Students who fail to register for a required semester or who voluntarily withdraw from the program without a leave of absence are considered to have withdrawn from their program.
-Such students must make formal application and go through the entire admission process if they wish to reenter the program at a later date.